Blog

 Final Thoughts

-Employment verification letters are important documents that serve as proof of current or previous employment and sometimes proof of income for individuals.
+Proof of employment letters are important documents that serve as proof of current or previous employment and sometimes proof of income for individuals.
 For those writing them, it’s important to understand what information can be disclosed and how to format this letter correctly.
 Ensure your organization complies with applicable laws and protects sensitive employee information.

 Need employment verification services for your business?
 Contact us at ScoutLogic for more information!